 - In the server selection screen, choose a server from the “p2p” tab.

 - Now launch your BitTorrent client to begin safe downloading.

 To start with, let’s focus on AVG p2p-friendly features first:

 AVG comes with a kill switch built into its app.
 It is disabled by default but can be turned on through the settings menu.
 For torrenting purposes, it is strongly recommended for users to keep the kill switch enabled as a protective measure in case a temporary interruption occurs in the VPN connection.

 The kill switch will instantly cut off access to the Internet if the VPN connection is interrupted, thus keeping your real IP address and other private details from being visible to any third-parties.

 There are eight p2p-enabled servers in AVG’s network.
 Despite AVG’s small number of servers, it still offers servers that allow p2p traffic.

 These servers can be accessed through the “p2p” tab in the server selection screen.
 Note that users won’t be able to access torrents with any server other than the ones listed in the p2p tab, because torrenting traffic is only allowed in these servers.

 If you’re experiencing problems with connectivity, see the tips in our guide regarding AVG VPN not working.

 Our latest speed test results show that the service delivers fast speeds on many servers, but the performance is not outstandingly consistent across its network.
-Having said that, generally AVG VPN is a surprisingly fast service.
+Having said that, generally, AVG VPN is surprisingly fast service.